adlinhamdan/chinook_SQL_analysis/README.md

 This notebook demonstrates end-to-end SQL analytics on the classic Chinook database using Python (pandas + SQLAlchemy) with a MySQL backend.
-It connects to MySQL, runs 35+ queries (joins, subqueries, window functions, rankings, aggregates), and saves results for autograding/inspection.
+It connects to MySQL, runs 35+ queries (joins, subqueries, window functions, rankings, aggregates).

 Query highlights (examples)